Statistical Physics (MATH327), Spring 2020

 These gapped lecture notes are our main learning resource.
-Compared to the version of the notes uploaded to VITAL and handed out during the first lecture, this linked pdf file is a living document (last modified 27 March 2020) that contains a large number of typo fixes and other improvements.
+Compared to the version of the notes uploaded to VITAL and handed out during the first lecture, this linked pdf file is a living document (last modified 3 May 2020) that contains a large number of typo fixes and other improvements.
 My office hours are 15:00--16:00 on Tuesdays and 11:00--12:00 on Fridays (following our lectures and tutorials) in room 124 of the theoretical physics wing of the Mathematical Sciences Building.
-You can also make an appointment to meet with me at other times through this link.
+You can also make an appointment to meet with me at other times.

 As you know by this point in your studies, the best way to learn mathematics is by doing mathematics.
 This includes (but is not limited to!) making sure you can reproduce the derivations and examples presented in lecture, complete the tutorial problems in the lecture notes (only some of which will be discussed during tutorials) and solve the homework problems in the lecture notes (only some of which will be assigned for assessment).
 A sample exam will also soon be available to allow additional practice.
 Should you ask me questions about these problems in tutorials and office hours, I will endeavour to avoid telling you how to solve them; instead I will have you explain to me what you have tried so far, and will ask leading questions to suggest where I see problems or potential next steps.

 In addition to the gapped lecture notes, potentially useful statistical physics references at roughly the level of this module include: